On a Bessel function series related to the Riemann xi function: Introduction and Main formulas

 as $r\rightarrow\infty.$ While the series on the right side of this estimate is not quite the Jacobi theta function, it does indeed still provide a solution to the heat equation.
+When $t=0$ the series only converges conditionally by the oscillatory nature of the Bessel function.
 For an expansion of the Fourier series on the right side when $t=0,$ see [9, pg.128, eq.(4.2.14)].